A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

-Physical processes are those that involve changes in the physical state of a substance, without altering its chemical composition.
-These processes include melting, freezing, vaporization, condensation, sublimation, and deposition.
-Physical processes are important in a wide variety of chemical applications, such as the purification of substances, the preparation of materials, and the study of chemical reactions.
+Physical processes are changes in the physical state of a substance without altering its chemical composition.
+These include melting, freezing, vaporization, condensation, sublimation, and deposition.
+They are crucial in various chemical applications like substance purification, material preparation, and studying chemical reactions.

 Basic Concepts

-• Phase: A phase is a homogeneous region of matter that has the same physical properties throughout.
-The three common phases of matter are solid, liquid, and gas.
+• Phase: A homogeneous region of matter with uniform physical properties.
+The three common phases are solid, liquid, and gas.

-• Phase transition: A phase transition is a change in the phase of a substance.
-Phase transitions can be caused by changes in temperature, pressure, or volume.
+• Phase Transition: A change in the phase of a substance, often caused by temperature, pressure, or volume changes.

 Equipment and Techniques